nitrologic/nitrologic.github.io/README.md

 chatgptgood.png

-Tyres have been kicked and notes taken
+Tyres have been kicked and notes taken, including with the wonderful chat pdf

 halfcarryquestion.png